-With respect to the internal funds audits, some of them are Business Support Center schools.
-The payroll audits are not business support center activities and is not part of their responsibility.
+At this time, Chair, I would like to ask that the committee go to questions and note that the center activities and is not part of their responsibility.
 Some of these are two-year audits and the issue vary from negative year-end balances.
 From 2021 is where some of these audits had negative -- negative year-end balances.
 And they were all cleared by the end of 2022 except for McNicol.
-We did check and they all have positive balances as of March of 2023.
+We did check and they all have positive balances as of March of